 Trinidad and Tobago, W.I. - Beverley Ramsey-Moore with 117 votes created history as the first woman to win the presidency of Pan Trinbago in what has to be considered one of the most contentious elections in the history of the embattled organization.
 For the first time there were select teams running campaigns, and the election cycle was also the one to take advantage of the accessibility of social media platforms; one where a first-ever debate (organized by the Invaders Steel Orchestra music organization) among six of eight presidential hopefuls was hosted; and efforts put into wooing and winning prospective votes via interactive visits to pan yards of the steelband fraternity.

-Applause erupted as Ramsey-Moore’s victory was officially announced, while excited and happy supporters surrounded her at the elections venue of Mucurapo East Secondary School in Port-of-Spain offering congratulations, hugs, and snagging pictures with the incoming executive.
+Applause erupted on the afternoon of Sunday October 28 as Ramsey-Moore’s victory was officially announced, while excited and happy supporters surrounded her at the elections venue of Mucurapo East Secondary School in Port-of-Spain offering congratulations, hugs, and snagging pictures with the incoming executive.

 One jubilant supporter next to her repeated loudly “This is for “Boogsie”.
 This is for “Boogsie” and “Professor”.”
 She was alluding to the public plea “Boogsie” had made just before his musical homage to the late icon at the celebration of the latter’s life.
 There, “Boogsie” shared that “Professor” had called him recently and in conversation said to him in part “We’re going and tell all the pan men….vote for Beverly Ramsey-Moore – a woman….”
 There was more to the conversation, but “Boogsie” apparently agreed with the idea, subsequently urging that “Pan men from all the bands all over – vote for Beverley, Beverley Ramsey-Moore, and Carlon [Harewood] – and her team.”